craigbilner/arithlistic/README.md

 * `<sigh`>They're quite strict on the help, cancel and stop intents.
 I've gone for a mixin approach so I don't need to write them out for every handler and refactored my responses so they store last known state to pick up from after "pausing" the game with a stop intent.
 So, even though my first question was an easy "yes" or "no", they still wanted "cancel" to do the same thing as "no"`</sigh>`
 * `<grumble>`I failed the Invocation Name criteria with "quizzy maths list" which AFAICT should pass...but they don't tell you why or suggest alternatives`</grumble>`
 * `<grrrr>`I wanted the game to be hard so didn't allow questions to be repeated, with some whimsical thing saying it's a proper game and you don't get repeats...turns out...repeats are a requirement...`</grrrr>`

+It went live 12 August, and according to my metrics, one user played it in the first 24 hours making ~12.4 utterances, I have no idea what that means, but it sounds marvellous.

 ## Tips: